marcharper/mpsim/README.md

 track of the lengths (this is in `mpsim.callbacks`):

 ```
-    class RunLengthRecorder(object):
+    class LengthRecorder(object):
         """
-        Records only length of run.
+        Records only length of trajectories.
         """

         def __init__(self):